ArjanCodes/examples/code_roast_chess/OUTLINE.md

 So, here is an experiment.
 I am going to do a detailed code review because that's I think the part you learn the most from.
 But then instead of doing a full refactoring which takes a lot of time, I'm going to zoom in on some of the things I mention in the review and show you an alternative way of setting it up.
 I don't know if that works, it's an experiment.
 Let me know in the comments what you think.

 For me, doing these code roasts have also helped me become more critical of my own code.
 I really encourage you to do more code reviews.
 It's going to open your mind.
-I tell ya, the b-roll is getting out of hand.
-Now, how do you become better at this.
-You might want to check out my free workshop on Code Diagnosis that teaches you a three-factor framework that helps you focus on what's important.
-Go to arjan.codes/diagnosis to get access.
-The workshop demonstrates how it works by looking at code from existing Python packages that are used in production.
-You're probably using one of these packages yourself.
+I tell ya, the b-roll on this channel is getting out of hand.
+Now, how do you become better at doing code reviews.
+You might want to check out my workshop on Code Diagnosis that teaches you a three-factor framework that helps you focus on what's important.
+Go to arjan.codes/diagnosis to get access for free.
+It's built on my own experience reviewing code and trying to make the process more efficient and more effective.
+The workshop demonstrates the framework by looking at code from existing Python packages that are used in production.
+You're probably using one of these packages yourself right now.
 So, arjan.codes/diagnosis, the link is also in the description of this video.

 Now, let's take a look at this chess game.